Oxley Highway to Kempsey - Pacific Highway upgrade

 - Building started in November 2014

 - Expected to open to traffic by the end of 2017.

-Controlled blasting is required near Haydons Wharf Road, the Cooperabung Range and the Ballengarra and Maria River State forests in order to remove hard rock where it is not possible to use mechanical methods.
-Controlled blasting will be taking place from May 2015 through to March 2016, weather permitting.
+Controlled blasting is required near the Cooperabung Range in order to remove hard rock where it is not possible to use mechanical methods.
+Controlled blasting will be taking place April 2017, weather permitting.

 During this time there will be an exclusion zone around the controlled blast site, which includes the Pacific Highway.
-To ensure the safety of road users travelling on the Pacific Highway all traffic will be stopped in the area and delays of up to 10 minutes may be experienced.
+To ensure the safety of road users travelling on the Pacific Highway between Yarrabee Road and Cooperabung Drive all traffic will be stopped and delays of up to 10 minutes will be experienced.